Bird Watching vs Birding vs Twitching

 Author

 Jaymi Heimbuch is a naturalist, wildlife conservation photographer, photo editor, and instructor.
-She is the founder of Conservation Visual Storytellers Academy ® and is the is Senior Photo Editor of Ranger Rick magazine.
+She is the founder of Conservation Visual Storytellers Academy ® and is the Director of Digital Ecosystems and Engagement, Ranger Rick Brands with National Wildlife Federation (translation: helps get more kids stoked about wildlife and saving nature).
 She dials her birdnerdness to 11 here on Better With Birds as the juggler of calendars and content.

 Next Up…